BenjaminX/Hackintosh-Gigabyte-Z390M-GAMING/README.md

 * How to enable & config TB3?
 (TBD)
 * How to modify SN/UUID/MLB?
 (TBD)
 * How to enable High-Speed USB port charging?
 (TBD)
+* How to config GC-TITAN RIDGE Thunderbolt 3?
+(TBD)

 ## Not Working / Issues